pepper-craft/geo-calculation-toolkit-api-docs/detail/total-length-of-a-polyline.md

 ![total-length-of-a-polyline](./img/total-length-of-a-polyline.png)

-This image provides a visual explanation of how the API calculates the total surface length of a polyline composed of multiple geographic coordinates.
+This image illustrates how the API computes the total length of a polyline by summing the distances between consecutive points.
-The polyline is labeled as segment group A, which is divided into smaller segments such as A-1, A-2, and A-3, each connecting two consecutive coordinates.

-- Segment A-1 connects the first and second coordinates and contributes to the overall length.
-- Segment A-2 connects the second and third coordinates.
-- Segment A-3 connects the third and fourth coordinates.

-This API takes a polyline represented by a list of geographic coordinates as input, and returns the total surface length by summing the individual lengths of all consecutive segments.
+- A polyline is formed by multiple coordinates connected in sequence
+- Each segment's length (e.g., distance 1, 2, 3) is measured individually
+- The total length is the sum of all segment lengths

+The API returns the total length of the polyline in the specified unit.

 ---